 Please click on the document to get more information

 The form must be completely and legibly filled in with black or blue ink, signed by the applicant and dated.

-2 recent passport photographs, passport size - 2" x 2" (4,5cm x 4,5cm) and showing the full face, the forehead hairline and ears on a white background ; pictures must be without glasses, no scarf, nor hat, no smile.
+The color photos must be recent, passport size - 2" x 2" (4,5cm x 4,5cm) and showing the full face, the forehead hairline and ears on a white background ; pictures must be without glasses, no scarf, nor hat and no smile.
+Click here

-For non-US citizens: A U.S.A. residency card (Green Card) or I-551 stamp, or a valid U.S.A. visa with I-94 and IAP66 or I-20 were applicable or an Advanced Parole, which must be valid for at least 90 days beyond the last day in France (+ 1 copy).
+an Advanced Parole, which must be valid for at least 90 days beyond the last day in France. (+1 copy)

-A certified copy of the French marriage certificate (less than 2 months old) issued either by a French "Mairie" or by a French Consulate (+1 copy), and the "Livret de famille" (+ 1 copy)
+A certified copy of the French marriage certificate (less than 2 months old) issued either by a French "Mairie" or by a French Consulate (+1 copy),

 Valid French identification Card (Carte Nationale d’Identité) (+1 copy)

 A certificate of French nationality (certificat de nationalité française) (+1 copy)

 "Décret de naturalisation" (+1 copy)